Dipping into your savings account constantly can be a sign that you’re letting FOMO control your spending habits.

 The Federal Reserve Board sets a limit of six transactions per month on certain transfers and withdrawals from your savings account.
 The reason?
 To encourage you to use your savings to actually save money – and not spend it.

 Some Chime members use this rule to their advantage to cut out the temptation to dip into their savings.
 How?
-They initiate six one-cent transfers at the beginning of the month from their Savings Account to their Spending Account.
+They initiate six one-cent transfers at the beginning of the month from their Savings Account to their Checking Account.
 After the six transfers, they can only transfer money to their savings, but they cannot withdraw it.

 Every savings account has this same rule, so you can use this hack at any bank.
 However, it’s important for you to understand your bank’s rules to ensure you don’t get dinged with unnecessary fees if you try to make a seventh withdrawal for the month.
 Along these lines, Chime will never charge you fees, so you may want to consider switching to a bank that will actually help you get ahead financially.